-64. For the purposes of:
+47. For the purposes of:

-- (a) a reporting institution conducting the first round of horizontal offsetting under paragraph 63(d)(i), the institution should: - calculate the net risk-weighted long or short position of each time band after separately adding long positions to long positions and short positions to short positions; - (ii) in the case of long and short positions in the same zone, subject the matched position (being the lesser of the absolute values of the total net risk-weighted long and short positions for the zone) to a market risk capital charge factor of 40% for zone 1 and 30% for zone 2 and zone 3; and - (iii) offset the positions of time bands within the same zone to create the matched position to which the market risk capital charge factor is applied under item (ii) above and a total net risk-weighted long or short position for each zone: - (b) a reporting institution conducting the second round of horizontal offsetting under paragraph 63(d)(ii), the institution should: - (i) in the case of opposite positions between adjacent zones (being one zone having a total net risk-weighted long position while another zone having a total net risk-weighted short position), subject the matched position (being the lesser of the absolute values of the total net risk-weighted long position in one zone and the total net risk-weighted short position in another zone) to a market risk capital charge factor of 40%; - (ii) offset the positions between adjacent zones to create the matched position to which the market risk capital charge factor is applied under item (i) above and a total net risk-weighted long or short position; - (iii) subject to item (iv) below, in the case of opposite positions between zone 1 and zone 3, subject the matched position (being the lesser of the absolute values of the total net risk-weighted long or short position in zone 1 and the total net risk-weighted short or long position respectively in zone 3) to a market risk capital charge factor of 100%; and - (iv) in order to calculate the horizontal disallowance between zone 1 and zone 3 for item (iii) above:
+- (a) a reporting institution conducting the first round of horizontal offsetting under paragraph 46(d)(i), the institution should: - (i) calculate the net risk-weighted long or short position of each time band after separately adding long positions to long positions and short positions to short positions; - (ii) in the case of long and short positions in the same zone, subject the matched position (being the lesser of the absolute values of the total net risk-weighted long and short positions for the zone) to a market risk capital charge factor of 40% for zone 1 and 30% for zone 2 and zone 3; and - (iii) offset the positions of time bands within the same zone to create the matched position to which the market risk capital charge factor is applied under item (ii) above and a total net risk-weighted long or short position for each zone; - (b) a reporting institution conducting the second round of horizontal offsetting under paragraph 46(d)(ii), the institution should: - (i) in the case of opposite positions between adjacent zones (being one zone having a total net risk-weighted long position while another zone having a total net risk-weighted short position), subject the matched position (being the lesser of the absolute values of the total net risk-weighted long position in one zone and the total net risk-weighted short position in another zone) to a market risk capital charge factor of 40%:

-- (A) if the total net risk-weighted positions of zone 1 and zone 2 are netted, treat the net position as the remaining position of zone 1; - (B) if the total net risk-weighted positions of zone 2 and zone 3 are netted, treat the net position as the remaining position of zone 3. - 65.
-A reporting institution should derive the market risk capital charge for general market risk for its portfolio of interest rate exposures by aggregating: - (a) the total market risk capital charge for vertical disallowance for all time bands calculated in accordance with paragraph 63(c); - (b) the total market risk capital charge for horizontal disallowance for individual zones and across different zones calculated in accordance with paragraph 63(d); and - (c) the market risk capital charge for the remaining net risk-weighted long or short position calculated in accordance with paragraph 63(e).
+- (ii) offset the positions between adjacent zones to create the matched position to which the market risk capital charge factor is applied under item (i) above and a total net risk-weighted long or short position; - (iii) subject to item (iv) below, in the case of opposite positions between zone 1 and zone 3, subject the matched position (being the lesser of the absolute values of the total net risk-weighted long or short position in zone 1 and the total net risk-weighted short or long position respectively in zone 3) to a market risk capital charge factor of 100%; and - (iv) in order to calculate the horizontal disallowance between zone 1 and zone 3 for item (iii) above: - (A) if the total net risk-weighted positions of zone 1 and zone 2 are netted, any full or partial position that cannot be offset remains in its zone; - (B) if the total net risk-weighted positions of zone 2, after taking into account the offsetting in subparagraph (A) above, and those of zone 3 are netted, any full or partial position that cannot be offset remains in its zone. - 48.
+A reporting institution should derive the market risk capital charge for general market risk for its portfolio of interest rate exposures by aggregating: - (a) the total market risk capital charge for vertical disallowance for all time bands calculated in accordance with paragraph 46(c); - (b) the total market risk capital charge for horizontal disallowance for individual zones and across different zones calculated in accordance with paragraph 46(d); and - (c) the market risk capital charge for the remaining net risk-weighted long or short position calculated in accordance with paragraph 46(e).

-See Annex IV-C for a numerical illustration of the composition of the market risk capital charge for general market risk for interest rate exposures.
+See Annex I-C for a numerical illustration of the composition of the market risk capital charge for general market risk for interest rate exposures.